Last Updated on March 27, 2022 by Grow with Bovees

 So…if you have a particularly nice sidewalk or patio near your lawn, you might want to try a different iron supplement.

 Why Should I Choose Ironite?

-- It’s easy to use, and it doesn’t burn your lawn.
+- It’s easy to use to improve your soil quality, and it doesn’t burn your lawn.

 - Many people want to avoid having to be too careful with their lawn, and Ironite is fairly forgiving.